IC4665 is well placed

 The open star cluster IC 4665 in Ophiuchus will be well placed for observation.
 It will reach its highest point in the sky at around midnight local time.

-From London (click to change), it will be visible all night.
-It will become visible at around 23:41 (GMT) as the dusk sky fades, 41° above your south-eastern horizon.
+From London, it will be visible all night.
+It will become visible at around 23:41 (BST) as the dusk sky fades, 41° above your south-eastern horizon.
 It will be lost to dawn twilight at around 02:23, 41° above your south-western horizon.

 At magnitude 4.2, IC4665 is tricky to make out with the naked eye except from a dark site, but is visible through a pair of binoculars or small telescope.

 The coordinates above are given in J2000.0.

 This entry in the observing calendar was provided by In-The-Sky.org